-From day one of your School of Journalism studies we'll be aiming to improve your employability - firstly by assisting you build a wide-ranging portfolio covering a broad scope of subjects on every relevant platform, from newspapers to podcasting.
+From day one of your School of Journalism studies we'll be aiming to improve your employability - firstly by assisting you to build a wide-ranging portfolio covering a broad scope of subjects on every relevant platform, from newspapers to podcasting.

-The truth is a degree and your NCTJ Diploma in Journalism will not be enough to land you a job - you'll need experience and an impressive portfolio, both of which are key parts of your study programme from your first day.
+The truth is, a degree and your NCTJ Diploma in Journalism will not be enough to land you a job - you'll need experience and an impressive portfolio, both of which are key parts of your study programme from your first day.

-There will be plenty of time set aside for third years to improve employability skills, with cv clinics and mock interviews, followed by 360 feedback from staff and peers.
-It won't be easy, it will need a lot of hard work - and our expectations of you are high.
+There will be plenty of time set aside for third years to improve employability skills, with CV clinics and mock interviews, followed by 360 feedback from staff and peers.